From Homelessness to Housing

 1. Represent the organization professionally at all times.

-3. Maintain positive relations with clients, volunteers, co-workers, staff from other agencies, agency funders, and the general public.
+3. Maintain positive relations with participants, volunteers, co-workers, staff from other agencies, agency funders, and the general public.

 4. Be tested for TB within 2 weeks of hire and be retested at least annually thereafter throughout employment.

-1. Hearing and vision adequate for interaction with clients, interaction with staff and interaction with the general public.
+1. Hearing and vision adequate for interaction with participants, interaction with staff and interaction with the general public.

 2. Hearing adequate for telephone work.
 Vision adequate for close work.